elimity-com/backend-intern-exercise/README.md

 ### Practicalities

-- You can use any library you want.
+- You can use any library you want, but we prefer the standard library.
 - These practices are important on the job, but won't affect your grades:
   - proper version control,
   - testing (which is complex for a CLI without business logic).